MW 10x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-Therefore, they are coated with a thin layer of gold-nickel to protect them from corrosion.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a thin layer of gold to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often covered with thin coatings, such as gold, to preserve them from external factors and prolong their durability.
-Temperatures exceeding 130°C can cause a loss of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
+Therefore, they are often covered with thin coatings, such as gold, to preserve them from environmental factors and extend their lifespan.
+High temperatures exceeding 130°C can cause a reduction of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

 Advantages as well as disadvantages of neodymium magnets NdFeB.